 The offence of Dangerous Driving is contained within Section 2, Road Traffic Act 1988.

 A person who drives a mechanically propelled vehicle dangerously on a road or other public place is guilty of an offence.

 Dangerous driving is the most serious (non-fatal) motoring offence that you can face.
 If convicted, you can face a custodial sentence of up to two years and a lengthy disqualification period.
 When you can re-apply for your licence, you can also expect extended re-testing.

-The offence of the offence Dangerous Driving is committed if the way a person drives falls far below what would be expected of a competent careful driver and it would be obvious to a competent and careful driver that driving in that way would be dangerous.
+The offence of Dangerous Driving is committed if the way a person drives falls far below what would be expected of a competent, careful driver and it would be evident to a competent and careful driver that driving in that way would be dangerous.

-Whether a person’s driving amounts to driving dangerously is assessed by a test that concentrates upon the nature of the driving rather than the drivers state of mind at the relevant time.
-The first aspect of the test requires the driving to fall ‘far below what would be expected of a competent and carful driver’ and the second aspect of the test requires the dangerousness of the driving to be ‘obvious to a competent and careful driver’
+Whether a person’s driving amounts to driving dangerously is assessed by a test that concentrates upon the nature of the driving rather than the driver’s state of mind at the relevant time.
+The first aspect of the test requires the driving to fall ‘far below what would be expected of a competent and careful driver’ and the second aspect of the test requires the dangerousness of the driving to be ‘obvious to a competent and careful driver.’

 Venue – Where a trial will take place?